Death of Jeannette DePalma

+The mystery is analyzed in Hulu's Out There: Crimes of the Paranormal; Episode 4, "Jersey Witch Hunt", which features DePalma's case with the organization Justice for Jeannette.
+The organization Justice for Jeannette DePalma is "dedicated to keeping her memory alive."
+The organizers continue to look for clues.

-Discovery of the body
+Discovery of body

 On the afternoon of Monday, August 7, 1972, 16-year-old Jeannette DePalma left her home on Clearview Road in Springfield Township, Union County, New Jersey, telling her mother that she was going to take a train to a friend's house.
 When she did not arrive at her friend's house or return later that evening, her parents filed a missing person report with the Springfield Police Department the following day.

 Six weeks later, on September 19, DePalma's remains were found atop a cliff inside of Springfield's Houdaille Quarry after a local dog brought her decomposing right forearm and hand back to its owner.

 According to several witnesses at the scene, DePalma's skeletal remains were surrounded by a series of strange and possibly occult objects.
 Descriptions vary, but the most commonly agreed-upon account states that the remains were found inside a coffin-shaped perimeter of fallen branches and logs, and inside this perimeter were several small makeshift wooden crosses.
 Some Springfield residents later claimed that DePalma's remains were found lying on a pentagram, surrounded by mutilated animal remains.
 Law enforcement authorities have denied that this was true.
 Further controversy was aroused when it was discovered that the body had been found on a cliff known to locals for several decades as "the Devil's Teeth."